Bridgeport High School (West Virginia): Awards and recognition

 During the 2005–06 school year, the Bridgeport High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award the American school system can receive.

 In the academic competitions for the 2006–2007 school year, the BHS took the first place (in some form) in the state for the Science Bowl, the Quiz-Bowl and the Scholastic Chess.

-In the 2007's the Science Bowl team won the first-place position in the National Science Bowl Hydrogen Fuel Cell Model Car Challenge King of the Hill administered by the United States Department of Energy.
+In 2007 the Science Bowl team won the first-place position in the National Science Bowl Hydrogen Fuel Cell Model Car Challenge King of the Hill administered by the United States Department of Energy.

-During the 2007–2008 school year the school was ranked as the number one high school in the state of West Virginia by the WV Report and had the total of 8 National Merit Scholars.
+During the 2007–2008 school year the school was ranked as the number one high school in the state of West Virginia by the WV Report, and had eight National Merit Scholars.

-Feeding pattern
+Feeder schools

 Bridgeport High School students come from a three-feeder school area.
 Johnson Elementary School and Bridgeport Middle School are located adjacent to BHS on a campus, and the third feeder is Simpson Elementary.
 Students enrolled in these four schools live in Bridgeport, Anmoore, and surrounding unincorporated areas, such as Quiet Dell, Johnstown, Maple Lake, Corbin Branch, Oral Lake, Brushy Fork, and Romines Mills.

 Athletics and academics

-Bridgeport High School has a total of 49 State Championships, in Academics and Athletics, and 1 National Championship.
-3 State Championships in Academics in Science Bowl, which also won Nationals, T.E.A.M.S (1) and in Quiz Bowl (1).
-47 State Championships in Athletics in Football (10), Boys' Golf (5), Cheerleading (4), Girls' Swimming (3), Boys' Basketball (2), Baseball (8), Boys' Cross Country (3), Girls' Soccer (1), Girls' Basketball (1), Boys' Swimming (2), Girls' Tennis (1), Boys' Tennis (1) Boys' Track and Field (2), Girls' Track and Field (3) and Girls’ Volleyball (1).

-Bridgeport has also placed state runner up a total of 38 times.

-The High School also participates in Softball, Danceline and Wrestling but are yet to win or place runner up in any of these sports.
+Bridgeport High School has a total of 50 state championships in academics and athletics, and one national championship.
+Bridgeport has also placed state runner-up a total of 38 times.
+The school also participates in softball, line dancing and wrestling, but it is yet to win or place runner-up in any of these sports.

-Bridgeport will move from competing in the AA to the AAA class starting in the 2020–2021 school year.
+Bridgeport was scheduled to move from competing in the AA to the AAA class starting in the 2020–2021 school year.